 Early History Behind Cathedral of Barcelona

 Barcelona Cathedral, officially known as “Catedral de la Santa Creu i Santa Eulàlia” – is a historical cathedral with a relatively modern facade.
-The Cathedral you see stands on the same spot occupied by the Early Christian Cathedral in the fourth century-which the remains of it can be seen in the subsoil and the City History Museum.
+The Cathedral you see stands on the same spot occupied by the Early Christian Cathedral in the fourth century the remains of it can be seen in the subsoil and the City History Museum.

 The original church suffered severe damage during the invasion by the Arab war leader Almanzor back in the 10th century and later was rebuilt into a new church in the Romanesque style.
-In May 1298, during the reign of Jaime II of Aragon, the construction of the existing Gothic church began and continued over 150 years.
+In May 1298, during the reign of Jaime II of Aragon, the construction of the existing Gothic church began and continued for over 150 years.

 Moreover, the facade that tourists today enjoy was built much more recently in the 19th century after remaining untouched for more than 400 years.